szczyglis-dev/py-gpt/README.md

 - **Vision and camera:** Camera
 - **Audio:** Devices, Options, Cache
 - **Indexes / RAG:** General, Vector Store, Chat, Embeddings, File indexing, Context indexing, Data loaders, Clear and truncate
-- **Agents and experts:** Chat with Agents, Agents, Autonomous, Legacy
+- **Agents and experts:** Chat with Agents, Agents, Autonomous, Options
 - **Security:** General, Computer use, Linux, Windows, macOS

 For the complete configuration options reference, including descriptions and default values for all settings, see: